 Relevant Time Frames

-Here’s a breakdown of the key time frames to consider:
+Here’s a breakdown of the key time frames:

 Exceptions to the Time Limits

-Probate is the legal process that confirms the validity of a will and authorizes the executor to manage the deceased’s estate.
-This process is crucial in ensuring that the deceased’s wishes are respected and their estate is distributed accordingly.
+Probate is the legal process that confirms the validity of a will and authorises the executor to manage the deceased’s estate.
+In England and Wales, this is administered through the Probate Registry — not a “court” in the traditional sense, though contested matters can be referred to the court system.

 What is Probate?

-• Oversee the distribution of the estate according to the will
+- Distributing the estate according to the will (or the intestacy rules)

 How Contesting a Will Affects Probate